bronsonso/2026_02_06_K8S_Self_Provisioning_Deployment/repository/documentations/project_plan/technical_consideration/solution_analysis.md

 | VMware vSphere with Tanzu               | Organisations deeply invested in VMware, seeking incremental K8s adoption. | VMware licensing now very expensive (Broadcom).                 | Maybe – only if you are already on VMware.                             |
 | Platform9 / Spectro Cloud (Managed K8s + KubeVirt) | Teams that want open‑source technology but no in‑house control plane management. | SaaS control plane; you still manage VMs.                      | Possible – reduces ops, but adds SaaS dependency and cost.             |

-**OpenShift Virtualization** – your previously evaluated enterprise option – offers the most polished experience but at a cost you deemed too high for 700 systems without a clear ROI.

-**Nomad** is lightweight and flexible but would require extensive customisation to match the VM lifecycle management and developer self‑service that Kubernetes‑native platforms provide out of the box.
-It also lacks a unified management UI for both VMs and containers.

-**Harvester + Rancher + RKE2** remains the only solution that delivers:
+None of these surpass the combination of **Harvester + Rancher + RKE2** for your specific requirements:

-- **Zero licensing cost** – no per‑core or per‑socket fees.
+- **Zero licensing cost** vs. Nutanix, VMware, Platform9, and especially OpenShift.
-- **Unified VM+container management** under a single UI and API – VMs are first‑class citizens in Kubernetes, not a separate silo.
+- **Unified VM+container management** under one UI and API – Nutanix/VMware still manage VMs and containers separately; Nomad lacks a unified UI entirely.
 - **No vendor lock‑in** – upstream Kubernetes, standard KubeVirt, open APIs.
-- **On‑prem control plane** – no mandatory SaaS dependency.
+- **On‑prem control plane** – no mandatory SaaS (unlike Platform9/Spectro).
 - **Enterprise‑ready** – CNCF‑accepted, backed by a large community and SUSE’s commercial support option if needed.

 ---